 Professor Jefferson joined the CUA faculty in 1992.
-She has served as the Dean of the Law School from July 1, 2018, through June 30, 2019, and also served as Associate Dean for Academic Affairs in 2000 and 2001.
+She served as the Dean of the Law School from July 1, 2018, through June 30, 2019, and also served as Associate Dean for Academic Affairs in 2000 and 2001.
 Prior to joining the faculty, she was a Tax Law Specialist at the National Office of the Internal Revenue Service in the Employee Plans Division, where she specialized in qualified employee plans.
 From 1990 through 1992, she was a teaching fellow in the Graduate Teaching Program for Future Law Professors at Georgetown University, where her research and teaching focused on the tax aspects of private pension plans.
 Before attending law school, Professor Jefferson worked in the pension actuarial field.

 Professor Jefferson’s scholarship focuses primarily on employee benefits and tax law.
 She has written extensively on the re-distributional impact of the private retirement system, the confluence of pension and tax law, the tax and actuarial aspects of the funding limitations of defined benefit plans, and the risks of defined contribution plans.

 Professor Jefferson was selected as a Fellow in the American College of Employee Benefits, and the National Academy of Social Insurance.
 She is a member of the Pension Rights Center Board of Directors and the Institute on Retirement Security Academic Advisory Board.
 She also is a former chair of the Employee Benefit Section of the Association of American Law Schools.
+From August 2020 to November 2021, Professor Jefferson chaired the Sister Thea Bowman Committee at Catholic University, which was charged with examining the University's current practices, and making recomendations to promote racial equality in all aspects of its operations.

 Professor Jefferson earned a B.S. degree in mathematics from Howard University, a J.D. degree from George Washington University, and an LL.M. degree from Georgetown University.